Agma-Schwa/ULTRAFRENCH/GRAMMAR.typ

 - #w[Rab’haḍjô sárb.]
 ‘We fell trees.’

-The object is incorporated into the verb if it is a personal pronoun, in which case there are rules for the order in which these affixes occur (see @subsec:verbal-morphology).
+The object is incorporated into the verb if it is a personal pronoun, in which case there are rules for the order in which these affixes occur (see @subsubsec:active-passive-affixes).

 - #w[Lẹrab’hat’há.]
 ‘He felled us.’
 - #w[Llẹsyad’hór.]
 ‘She loves it.’